dineshsoudagar/local-llms-on-android/README.md

 - **Qwen3 0.6B Q4F16 ONNX** - Good for **low to mid-range mobiles**
 - **Qwen2.5 0.5B ONNX** - Best for **mid to high-end mobiles**, **full precision**

+### Image input support

+- **OCR mode** - Extract text from images
+- **Gemma vision mode** - Use Gemma direct image input on supported models
+- **FastVLM mode** - Use lightweight image description for non-Gemma models
+- **Camera capture** - Take a photo, retake, crop, review, and send it as input

 > Note: internet is required only for downloading models.
-Chat and inference remain fully on-device after the model is installed.
+Chat, OCR, image input, camera workflows, and inference remain fully on-device after the required models are installed.

 ---